 A meeting with the Director of Curriculum and Academic Standards, Head of Department/Course Coordinator and applicant will take place to hear the appeal within 10 working days of receipt of the grounds for appeal.
-The Director of Curriculum and Academic Standardsdecision on the appeal will be final.
+The Director of Curriculum and Academic Standard's decision on the appeal will be final.

-All documentation relating to the appeal must be held on file.
+All documentation relating to the appeal will be held on file.